PSHE, RSE & Promoting British Values

 There are Puzzles (half-term units of work) each with Pieces (lessons).
 Each year group is taught one lesson per week and all lessons are delivered in an age- and stage- appropriate way so that they meet children’s needs.

-These explicit lessons are reinforced and enhanced in many ways: through assemblies; our praise and reward system; Learning Charter and through relationships child to child, adult to child and adult to adult across the school.
+These explicit lessons are reinforced and enhanced in many ways: through assemblies; our praise and reward system; Learning Charter and through the relationships we foster.
 We aim to ‘live’ what is learnt and apply it to everyday situations in the school community.
 Jigsaw covers all areas of PSHE for the primary phase including statutory Relationships and Health Education.

 Having a high quality PSHE curriculum is one way in which we support pupils' personal development.
-Alongside this, our wider curriculum, which includes visits, visitors, experiences and opportunities, ensures that all our pupils receive the well-rounded education they need to lead happy and fulfilled lives.
+Alongside this, our wider curriculum, which includes visits, visitors, and enriching experiences, ensures that all our pupils receive the well-rounded education they need to lead happy and fulfilled lives.

 All children understand the importance of PSHE, SMSC and British Values and the effects these can have on life in and out of school; this is evident through pupil voice and the work pupils complete.